mostafaadawy/first_django/readmi.md

 - where we make our html powerful
 - we gonna use some builtin shortcuts template that django has
 - ` return render(request, "home.html",{})`  passing the request, file to be rendered and data
+- after we creating a folder templates and creating a file html for the render but still we cant not access that file file where templates folder it self is not defined
+- to define the templating folder we have to define tyhe path id dir in setting as follows ``